breewarren/breewarren/README.md

 ### Current Projects:
 - Virtual Portfolio <br>
 - Full Stack Javascript/Ruby Project
+- (see below for more)

 ### Current Learning Objectives:
 - Vanilla Javascript

 ### Ask Me About:
-Any projects on my portfolio, thoughts on my articles, or employment opportunities
+ - Any projects on my portfolio, thoughts on my articles, or employment opportunities

 ### Contact:
 - ambreea.warren@gmail.com